sarangjo/sarangjo.github.io/content/pages/blog/memories/index.md

 # Looking forward/message/call to action?

 I don't really know if anyone else feels this way, but if you do I hope this felt validating, knowing that there's someone else out there who hates the sieve-like nature of their brain too.

-If I had to think of something to take away from this, just for you who do relate, I guess it's the age-old adage plastered on every artsy wall hanging: live every day to the fullest.
-Keep in touch with the people who have had even the smallest connection in your life - use social media for good for once.
-Make it a point to try to reach out to someone you haven't talked to in forever.
-It doesn't have to be an immensely deep conversation, it just feels nice to know they're still doing well and what a different sequence of steps have led them to where they are in life now.
-Do memory games, keep your brain active.
-Write.
-Put down in ink (or 1's and 0's) the things you worry about losing and you might find yourself holdong onto them even better than before.

 ---